LycInSzu/Introduction-to-Algorithms/README.md

 # Introduction-to-Algorithms
-My test with learning 《Introduction to Algorithms》
+My practice with learning 《Introduction to Algorithms》